-How I Create Value
+How I Strive to Create Value

 Here is the thing.
 I am innately curious about people.
 I got my Masters in Social Anthropology from the School of Oriental and African Studies at the University of London.
 Maybe it was my curiosity about people that made me want to study anthropology.

 I love people watching and constantly wonder what on earth is going on inside their head.
 I can’t help but wonder where they’ve been and where they’re going.
 I can usually complete their entire life story in a few short minutes…all in my mind, of course.

 I need to know what makes people tick; what makes them say ‘yes’ to something, even when it goes against their rational best interests.
 What makes them turn crisis into opportunity.

 Part storyteller.
 I am able to take the internal story and bring it to life with passion, creativity and confidence, keeping listeners engaged and interested.
 I love film, photography, and literature.

 Part master distiller.
 My curiosity leads me to research and the research today is vast and endless.
 Despite the chaos of the research, I have an ability to distill and simplify data, in order to extract an insight and make it the backbone of a post, a training, a presentation, or a report.